 Because the law was content-based, the 4th Circuit applied strict scrutiny.
 The appeals court reasoned that even if the state of South Carolina had a compelling governmental interest in protecting residential privacy from robocalls, the statute was not narrowly tailored, because there were less speech-restrictive alternatives to banning such calls.

 “Plausible less restrictive alternatives include time-of-day limitations, mandatory disclosure of the caller's identity, or do-not-call lists,” the 4th Circuit wrote.

-9th Circuit in 2019 strikes down Montana’s robocall law
+9th Circuit struck down Montana’s robocall law

 The 9th U.S. Circuit Court of Appeals reached a similar result in striking down Montana’s anti-robocall legislation in Victory Processing LLC v.
 Fox (9th Cir.
 2019).
 Montana’s law singled out robocalls made for the following five purposes:

 - Offering goods or services for sale;